 Formerly known as Harold J. Toso Pavilion, a two-year reconstruction effort from April 2000 to June 2002 transformed Leavey, which has a capacity of 4,700, into a one-of-a-kind facility for more than 400 Bronco student-athletes.
-Its capacity is 4,700.
 The two phases of construction totaled almost $26 million and included a new roof surrounded by spectacular 23-foot glass walls, a new floor, new bleachers and a new suspended scoreboard during the first phase.
 The second phase was highlighted by a complete reconstruction of the east side of the building, creating athletic department offices, a weight room, an academic center, team rooms, a video control room, new upper level seating and a suite that overlooks the court-a 43,000-square-foot addition spanning four stories of the University’s 28-year-old sports complex.
 The arena officially opened for men’s basketball competition in front of a packed house against Fresno State University on Dec.
 13, 2000.
 The women’s basketball team played their first game in the new arena on Dec.
 27, 2000 against the University of Maryland.